unixorn/awesome-zsh-plugins/README.md

 - [emoji-fzf](https://github.com/pschmitt/emoji-fzf.zsh) - Configurable ZSH plugin for the excellent [emoji-fzf](https://github.com/noahp/emoji-fzf).
 It is heavily inspired by [emoji-cli](https://github.com/b4b4r07/emoji-cli).
 - [emojis](https://github.com/MichaelAquilina/zsh-emojis) - Adds numerous ASCII art emojis to your environment in convenient variables.
 - [enhancd](https://github.com/b4b4r07/enhancd) - A simple tool that provides an enhanced `cd` command by memorizing all directories visited by a user and use it for the pathname resolution.
+- [ensure-kube-context](https://github.com/do-i-need-a-username/ensure-kube-context) - Ensures that the `--context` flag is passed to various Kubernetes commands like `kubectl`, `cilium`, `stern`, and more.
 - [envrc](https://github.com/fabiogibson/envrc-zsh-plugin) - Automatically loads and unloads environment variables if a `.envrc` file is found in a directory.
 - [escape-backtick](https://github.com/bezhermoso/zsh-escape-backtick) - Quickly insert escaped backticks when double-tapping "`".
 - [evalcache](https://github.com/mroth/evalcache) - Caches the output of a binary initialization command like `eval "$(hub alias -s)"`, to help lower shell startup time by loading from cache instead of re-running every new shell session.